karlhulme/jsonotron/readme.md

 By creating a type system, typically in a separate repo, it becomes easier to share those types across multiple services within your organisation.
 This can lead to time saving when documenting those types and ensures consistency when those services communicate.
 This approach works well for small granular types (like those found in the JSS) and small common types that are used repeatedly throughout your services.

 Be wary of trying to share every type though.
 This will typically lead to services being bound together by types where contextually they should be able to evolve independently.
 Assume that you will probably end up with multiple type systems representing different bounded contexts.
 Remember a single service can pull types from multiple services.

+It is reasonable (possibly optimal) to offer a single unified type system to frontend clients.
+The codegen tool includes a GraphQL code generator which will largely ignore `domain` and `system` when writing out the types.
+At some point, it would be good if a config object would allow prefixes to be added based on the system.
+This would provide an escape hatch in case of name clashes.

 ## JSS Change Process